-If you haven’t seen it yet, check out our video from last month: How To Launch A World Class Year End Campaign.
+If you haven’t seen it yet, check out our video: How To Launch A World Class Year End Campaign.

 Your donors will respond best to a tangible ask about a specific initiative, opportunity, or segment of your mission.
 Avoiding making your general mission or activity as your year-end campaign.
 Get specific with something unique and tangible and watch donors jump at the chance to be involved!

 Along with being specific and tangible, ensure your year-end appeal is clear.
 Many organizations make the mistake of educating too much with insider language and ideas the general public may not fully understand.
 Break down your appeal in the simplest of terms and put yourself in the minds of your donors.
 Ask yourself, “If I were in their shoes, would I understand this?”

 Give your campaign a simple and clear name about what it is your donors are supporting.
 Avoid longer nuanced statements or just the generic “Year-End Campaign 2020.”
 One third of donors do little to no research before making a year-end gift.
 So help them understand it right away with an easy to understand campaign name.